Percent Error Calculator

 What is percent error?

 Percent error, also percentage error, is a measure of the accuracy of a measurement relative to a true or estimated value, sometimes referred to as "theoretical" value.
-Unlike the absolute error, which is expressed in whatever units are used to measure it, the percent error is in percentages making it much easier to communicate and understand how big of a concern the error is, without knowing anything else.
-Using just the relative error, e.g. 1/100 is not as convenient as saying 1% error.
-Our percentage error calculator is useful in quickly computing it.
+It is percentages making it much easier to communicate and understand how big of a concern the error is, unlike the absolute error, which is expressed in whatever the measurement units are and requires more domain expertise.
+Additionally, saying 1% error is more convenient than using the corresponding relative error 1/100 and our percentage error calculator will quickly compute it.

 For example, if I tell you that the absolute measurement error is 500 grams, you are not sure if that is a big or small difference, relative to what you are measuring.
-If you were measuring weights in a market, say, you might be selling potatoes, a 500 gram (0.5 kg or about 1 pound) error would be quite significant as the percent error from a 2kg (~4 pounds) bag of potatoes would be 25% and you will not be allowed to sell scales with such a high possible error.
-However, 500 grams is a standard error in many home scales made for measuring your body weight, since 0.5kg is just 1% for a 50kg man (110lbs), and only 0.5% error from a 100kg (220lbs) man - good enough for the purpose.
-So, the same absolute error results in vastly different percent errors, demonstrating its usefulness.
+If you were measuring weights in a market, say, you might be selling potatoes, a 500 gram (0.5 kg or about 1 pound) error would be quite significant as the percent error from a 2 kg (~4 pounds) bag of potatoes would be 25% and you will not be allowed to sell scales with such a low level of accuracy.
+However, 500 grams is a standard error in many home scales made for measuring your body weight, since 0.5 kg is just 1% for a 50 kg man (110 lb), and only 0.5% error from a 100 kg (220 lb) man - good enough for the purpose.
+The same absolute error results in vastly different relative errors, demonstrating their usefulness.

 Percent error is not to be mistaken with standard error (of the mean), standard deviation (of the sample) or margin of error, as these are more advanced statistical concepts.